Yes, there are "girl toys" and "boy toys."

 Williams CL and Pleil KE.
 2008.
 Toy story: Why do monkey and human males prefer trucks?
 Comment on “Sex differences in rhesus monkey toy preferences parallel those of children by Hassett, Siebert and Wallen.”
-Horm Behav 54(3): 335-358.Content last modified 11/12
+Horm Behav 54(3): 335-358.Content of "Boy toys, girl toys and parenting" last modified 11/12

 image of Hulk toy by Darren Hester